shaileshpandit141/360-ithub-task-round-services/README.md

 # **360 IT Hub Task Round (Services Project)**

 This is a Django-based web application that provides functionalities for managing services, user subscriptions, and payment integration with Razorpay.
-It includes CRUD operations for services, user authentication, subscription flows, and secure payment processing.
+It includes CRUD operations for services, user authentication, subscription flows, secure payment processing, and includes test data setup.

 ---